OSGeo/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

 PyWPS is `Open Source`_, released under an GNU/GPL license, and runs on all major platforms (Windows, Linux, Mac OS X).

 PyWPS is installed by default on the OSGeo-Live DVD.
-This QuickStart will describe how to:
+This Quickstart will describe how to:

 * perform a fresh installation of PyWPS
 * test PyWPS installation